 This analysis demonstrates that it is possible to calculate an EC and a new set of and EFs based on existing data sets which capture most of the reinforcement types required.
 Additional data from the remaining two Transmission Owners would enhance the analysis by increasing the size of the data set.

-The EC is still calculated as the cost of new build 400kV OHL based on a published study into new build circuit costs.
-The resulting value was found here to beis similar to that currently maintained by CMP353.to result from different input data, then the resulting EFs would be scaled accordingly
+The EC is still calculated as the cost of new build 400kV OHL, and was calculated here based on a published study into new build circuit costs.
+The resulting value was found here to be similar to that currently maintained by CMP353.
+It is worth clarifying that other reinforcement types were costed separately, and as a result if a different EC value was to result from different input data, then the resulting EFs would be scaled accordingly.

 Using this data, LCP has developed a methodology for calculating the cost in £/MW-km terms for most of the reinforcement types covered, including circuit reinforcement and replacement, new non-circuit build and non-circuit reinforcement.
 This data is sourced from the RIIO-T2 engineering justification papers.
 Within this work, LCP have developed a methodology for calculating the MW-km contribution of non-circuit build based on the average network capacity enabled by the reinforcement.